amtkmr0-dev/FoodieFinds/replit.md

-# Talkin Platform
+# LINKY Platform

 ## Overview

-Talkin is a voice-calling platform that connects users with creators for paid conversations, operating on a pay-per-minute model in INR.
+LINKY (Real Voices, Real Connections.) is a voice-calling platform that connects users with creators for paid conversations, operating on a pay-per-minute model in INR.
 The platform comprises three main applications: a User App for browsing creators and initiating calls, a Creator & Agency App for profile and earning management, and an Admin Dashboard for platform oversight and creator approval.
 It aims to provide transparent financial transactions and strong privacy protections.

 ## User Preferences